CPF Retirement Account: What Are the Different Retirement Sums in Singapore?

 Screenshot from CPF website

-Note that you can still get some monthly payout even if you do not hit the Basic Retirement Sum — but it’ll be very low.
+Note that you can still get some monthly payout even if you do not hit the Basic Retirement Sum.
+However, it’s going to be very low.

 Which also brings us to the next question around which Retirement Sum you should target…